plentymarkets/docs-raw/plentyInterface/Frontend.md

 ### FrontendShippingProfileChanged<a name="frontend_events_frontendshippingprofilechanged"></a>

-Event that gets fired when the selected shipping profile is changed from the frontend
+The event is triggered when the shipping profile is changed in the online store.

 #### Namespace